 Comparing sentence length by demographic

-A reasonable expectation in a just world is that within cell and across cell variation should not be impacted by race, gender or a combination of the two.
-Looking at the distributions of race and gender within cell categories can be informative in answering whether black defendants are given the aggravated ranges more often than other defendants.
+A reasonable expectation in a just world is that criminal sentence length variation should not be impacted by race, gender or a combination of the two.
+Looking at the distributions of race and gender within offense class categories can be informative in answering whether black defendants are given the aggravated ranges more often than other defendants.
 This analysis is also broken up by gender to compare black women to white women, and black men to white men.

-In addition to within cell variation, we also look at the difference between the initial and final sentence for members of different racial groups.
+In addition to within cell variation, we also look at the difference between the initial and final sentences for members of different racial groups.
 Public prosecutors often decide to negotiate with defendants and prosecute them for some or fewer crimes than they have initially been charged with in a system called plea bargaining.
 Plea bargains make up over 90% of criminal cases in North Carolina, where bias can play out in a subtle and nuanced manner.
 We investigate whether the difference in the initial and final charge is constant by race.

 Regression Analysis

 In the second step of this study, we are interested in modelling the sentence that an individual is likely to receive based on factors such as race, gender, history of crime, and type of felony.
-This is a complicated model since the target variable does not lie on a linear axis, but rather takes the shape of a matrix.
-We have yet to finalize the details of this model, but we will use either a linear or logistic regression since these types of models have high interpretability.
+This is a complicated model since the target variable does not lie on a linear axis, but takes the shape of a matrix.
+We have yet to finalize the details of this model, but we will use either a linear or logistic regression since these models have high interpretability.
 We are interested in the R-square and statistical significance of the coefficients in our regression.
 We hope to see a significant impact of race on the length of an individual’s sentence.

 (We acknowledge the complexity of the legal system and know this is a difficult effect to measure.
 We have recently obtained a sample of our data and are still making the effort to obtain the whole dataset.
 We are working with our client to follow a modelling framework like what has been done at the federal level, and the details will take a little longer to hash out.
 We are also working on submitting an IRB to obtain the full dataset.)